glyph/Fritter/docs/quickstart.rst

    from fritter.drivers.memory import MemoryDriver driver = MemoryDriver()

-Once you have a driver, you can schedule work on it with a ``Scheduler``, which you can find in ``fritter.scheduler``.
+Once you have a driver, you can schedule work on it with a :py:class:`Scheduler
+<fritter.scheduler.Scheduler>`, which you can create with
+:py:func:`fritter.scheduler.schedulerFromDriver`.

-Let's begin with a ``SimpleScheduler``, which is a scheduler that uses a ``float`` timestamp to track time and can invoke any 0-argument callable.
+Let's begin with a :py:class:`PhysicalScheduler
+<fritter.boundaries.PhysicalScheduler>`, which is a scheduler that uses a
+``float`` timestamp to track time and can invoke any 0-argument callable.

 .. code-block:: python

-   from fritter.scheduler import SimpleScheduler scheduler = SimpleScheduler(driver)
+   from fritter.boundaries import PhysicalScheduler from fritter.scheduler import schedulerFromDriver scheduler = schedulerFromDriver(driver)

 Now, let's define some work to do.
-Again, our ``SimpleScheduler`` considers any callable object which takes no arguments and returns nothing to be a valid piece of work, so we can define a regular function for this.
+Again, our scheduler considers any callable object which takes no arguments and returns nothing to be a thing it can schedule for future execution, so we can define a regular function for this.

 We'll make it print out the current time according to the scheduler via its ``now`` method.

 .. code-block:: python